iamvenkatgiri/static-website/README.md

 ### 1.Static Website.

    a) Create an S3 bucket with the domain name.
 Ex: **venkatagirisasanapuri.cloud**.
-Leave the other options to the default.
+Leave the other options to the default while you are creating the bucket.

    b) Enable **Static Website Hosting**.
 Scroll down to the bottom of the **Properties** tab and enable it.
 Make sure to change the name of the **Index document**.
 (Ex: index.html)